 Her working assumption here is that African Americans do suffuse race into every encounter and therefore pay the penalty associated with racial paranoia.
-However, despite the conception that whites and Afro-Caribbeans have of Afro-Caribbeans as holding a more neutral set of racial politics, Waters eludes to the fact that this may not be the empirical reality but, I would argue, because of the power of the model minority myth, Afro-Caribbeans are allowed to pass.
-She states,
+However, despite the conception that whites and black immigrants have of black immigrants as holding a more neutral set of racial politics, Waters eludes to the fact that this may not be the empirical reality but, I would argue, because of the power of the model minority myth, black immigrants are allowed to pass.
+She states, relations between African Americans and whites" (Waters 1999: 175).

 "At the same time, a significant number of the white managers describe the foreign-born as being very outspoken, very aware of race, and very likely to be blunt about what they want.
-Yet this did not seem to dampen relations between whites and West Indians in the same way that it dampened relations between African Americans and whites" (Waters 1999: 175).
+Yet this did not seem to dampen relations between whites and West Indians in the same way that it dampened